 Connecting to a Bukkit server is similar to connecting to a standard server — clients do not need to install the mods running host-side.
 Ideally, you would run Bukkit or the regular

 Additional paid server options

-If you decide not to opt for the Minecraft Realms route, there are a number of websites that offer hosting for game-specific servers, and for a monthly fee they’ll host a server for you with a variable number of players to connect.
-There are many benefits to this type of server, including easy setup, consistent access, and technical support.
-There are more paid services available than the free offerings, and a lot of them can be found on the Minecraft forums starting at under $5 a month, with rates increasing for use of extra server software and for more allowed connections.
+There are many benefits to using a third-party server, including easy setup, consistent access, and technical support.
+There are more paid services available than the free offerings, however, and a lot of them can be found on the Minecraft forums starting at under $5 a month, with rates increasing for use of extra server software and for more allowed connections.